rbharatc/m2x-nanode/README.md

 Suppose during the `i`th time we call `stream_cb`, `j` is returned as a result.
 Then we will call `timestamp_cb` callback function `j` times, with `i` as `stream_index`, and `0` through `j-1` as `value_index`, each time, we are getting the timestamp for the value to push.

-We are also calling `data_cb` the same times with the same input parameter to get the value to push.
+We are also calling `data_cb` the same number of times with the same input parameter to get the value to push.

-Notice for all callback functions, if string values are printed, double quotes are needed.
+Notice that for all callback functions, if string values are printed, double quotes are needed.

 ### Update Location API ###

-Update Location API can be used to update the location of datasource.
+The update Location API can be used to update the location of a datasource.
 The calling interface is as follows:

 ```
 // Values of data type: